Wildfire FAQ & Resources

 Q: Why is the defensible space buffer 100 feet in width?
 Wouldn’t more vegetation removal be better?

-A: One hundred feet is the distance prescribed by the Ventura County Fire Department and is supported by abundant scientific literature showing that additional vegetation removal does not yield additional protection for homes from radiant heat and flames.
-COSCA also has a responsibility to protect the environment within our open spaces and our vegetation is what defines habitat and nature within our open spaces.
-Since additional vegetation removal would not provide additional benefit for home safety we have chosen to retain the vegetation for the protection of the environment.
+A: One hundred feet is the distance prescribed by the Ventura County Fire Department and is supported by abundant scientific literature showing that, in chaparral and sage scrub habitats, additional vegetation removal does not yield additional protection for homes.
+COSCA also has a responsibility to protect the environment within our open spaces, and our vegetation is what defines habitat and nature within our open spaces.
+Retaining this vegetation protects habitats and prevents excess soil erosion.

-We note that in wind-driven fires, defensible space may not be enough to protect a home.
-In the recent Woolsey Fire, blowing embers / firebrands easily jumped multiple lanes of the 101 freeway, as well as igniting homes far from our open space areas.
+We note that in wind-driven fires, 100 feet of defensible space may not be enough to protect a home.
+In the recent Woolsey Fire, blowing embers / firebrands easily jumped 8 lanes of the 101 freeway, as well as igniting homes far from our open space areas.
+In these cases, winds were a greater contributor to fire spread than fuel volume.
 See below for information about blowing embers.

 Q: What about blowing embers?